 By 1914 the population of Exeter had risen to about 60,000.
 Meanwhile, in 1905 the horse-drawn trams in Exeter were replaced by electric ones.
 They, in turn, were replaced by buses.
 The last tram ran in 1931.
 Exeter airport opened in 1937.

 However, Exeter suffered a severe air raid during the Second World War.
 In the Spring of 1942, the RAF bombed the historic German towns of Lubeck and Rostock.
 In revenge, the Luftwaffe attacked historic British towns.
 In May 1942 the Germans bombed Exeter and destroyed much of the town center.
 Altogether 1,500 houses were destroyed and 2,700 were seriously damaged.
 Furthermore, 6 churches were damaged or destroyed.
 The city center was rebuilt in the 1950s.
 Furthermore, Exeter university was founded in 1955.

 Today most of the workforce in Exeter is employed in service industries such as tourism, education, and public administration.
 Meanwhile, Guildhall Shopping Centre was built in 1977.
 Harlequins Shopping Centre followed in 1986.

 EXETER IN THE 21st CENTURY

 In the 21st century, Exeter is still a flourishing city.
 In 2004 the Met Office moved to Exeter and in 2007 a new shopping centre opened at Princesshay.
-Today the population of Exeter is 127,000.
+In 2022 the population of Exeter was 129,000.